SDawson777/nimbus-cms/docs/ARCHITECTURE.md

 ## Legal/versioning

 - Legal documents (terms, privacy, accessibility, ageGate) are versioned and time-windowed with `effectiveFrom` and optional `effectiveTo`.
 The API returns the most recent applicable document per-request and supports `state` scoping for US-state-specific legal content.

+## Compliance engine

+- The server includes a lightweight compliance engine that evaluates per-store compliance with required legal document types (for example: `terms`, `privacy`, `accessibility`, `ageGate`).
+- Implementation details:
+  - `server/src/lib/compliance.ts` fetches stores and currently effective `legalDoc` documents and prefers state-specific documents with a fallback to a global `legalDoc` (no `stateCode`).
+  - For tie-breaking between multiple current legal docs the engine prefers a numeric `version` (if parseable) otherwise the latest `effectiveFrom` date.
+  - The engine computes a `complianceScore` (0–100) = percentage of required types present, lists `missingTypes`, and returns `currentLegalDocs` for quick inspection.
+  - The admin endpoint `GET /api/admin/compliance/overview` exposes per-store compliance (protected with `ORG_ADMIN` role) and supports an optional `types` query parameter to customize required types.

+  ## Personalization engine (rule-based)

+  This project includes a lightweight, admin-driven personalization engine that lets editors define rules which map user attributes to prioritized content.
+Rules are stored in Sanity as `personalizationRule` documents and are evaluated at request-time by the server.

+  Key points:
+  - Rules are authored in Studio and include `conditions` (key/operator/value) and `actions` (targetType, targetSlugOrKey, priorityBoost, optional channel).
+  - Operators supported: `equals`, `in`, `lessThan`, `greaterThanOrEqual`.
+  - The server exposes a public endpoint `POST /personalization/apply` that accepts a user context and content type and returns a score-sorted list of content candidates.
+  - Evaluation is best-effort and read-only; personalization does not change canonical content documents.
+  - Admins can list rules via `GET /api/admin/personalization/rules` and simulate results in the Admin SPA.

+## Studio and schema notes

+- The canonical Sanity schema for legal documents is `legalDoc` (document).
+Fields include `title`, `slug`, `type` (terms/privacy/accessibility/ageGate/disclaimer), `stateCode` (optional), `version`, `effectiveFrom`, optional `effectiveTo`, `body`, and internal `notes`.
+- The Studio desk structure groups legal documents by type and state and provides quick access to global vs state-scoped docs.

 ## Environment variables